DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

       :local:
       :depth: 3

-Unfortunately, other than the recommended *DCC-EX EX-MotorShield 8266* and *Makerfabs ESP8266 WiFi Shield*, the Espressif ESP8266 based WiFi Boards that are available for sale routinely come with versions of the firmware that simply do not work with |EX-CS|.
+Unfortunately, other than the recommended *DCC-EX EX-WiFiShield 8266* and *Makerfabs ESP8266 WiFi Shield*, the Espressif ESP8266 based WiFi Boards that are available for sale routinely come with versions of the firmware that simply do not work with |EX-CS|.
 There was a run of Makerfabs boards from around May 2023 through October 2023 that had defective firmware from Expressif.
 You can use this tutorial to upgrade one of those boards if you have one.
 All boards manufactured after November 2023 have the correct firmware.
 These boards carry the DCC-EX logo on the bottom and display version 1.1 or later.

 Which is correct version of the AT firmware
 ===========================================